cosmicfranz/Bash-In-the-Box/docs/index.md

 Once again, BItBox can work without requiring any preparation.
 The choice is up to the user.

 Indeed, such choice depends on the use case: if a script is to be run in a small system, `bitbox` directory — or even parts of it — can be bundled with it.
-Conversely, if wider access to the various BItBox functionalities is needed, the whole package can be installed.
+Conversely, if wider access to the various BItBox functionalities is needed, the whole package can be installed as well.

 So, a bit of planning is needed in order to figure out which option is best.